ilwoolyu/CurveExtraction/README.md

 $ CurveExtraction --cart (Cartesian coordinates)
 $ CurveExtraction --bary (barycentric coordinates)
 ```
->Note: *.scurve only contains curves traced along the extracted sulcal points.
+>**Note**: *.scurve only contains curves traced along the extracted sulcal points.
 The intermediate points may not be fully captured. *These outputs are not recommended for detailed curve representations.*

 To ignore vtk output
 ```
 $ CurveExtraction --noVtk
 ```
->Note: vtk outputs are designed for visual quality check.
+>**Note**: vtk outputs are designed for visual quality check.

 To enable multi-thread support (OpenMP)
 ```